amutake/jype/README.md

 Jype - JSON Data Type Format
 ============================

-Jype is a format to represent data types of JSON.
+Jype is a format to represent data structure of JSON.

 This repository contains some packages.